Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 ```
 <br/><br/>
 ##### At the end one more important point to be highlighted is:
-Arrow syntax doesn't always mean it is switch expression, similarly colon syntax doesn't always mean it is switch statement.
+Arrow syntax doesn't always mean it is the switch expression similarly, colon syntax doesn't always mean it is the switch statement.